-- In terminology, the Digital Elevation Model, known as DEM is actually a three-dimensional structure, acquired by photogrammetric tehniques, LiDAR, RADAR, topographic and other techniques and methods.
+- In terminology, the Digital Elevation Model, known as DEM is actually a three-dimensional structure, acquired by photogrammetric techniques, LiDAR, RADAR, topographic and other techniques and methods.
 (Li et al., 2005).
-So The DEM can be a structure with regular XY spaces, expressed in linear or geographic units or a pointcloud-like structure.
+So The DEM can be a structure with regular XY spaces, expressed in linear or geographic units or a point cloud-like structure.
 The Z-value of each grid or point represents the height of the terrain (or surface) relative to a vertical datum.

 - The Digital Surface Model (DSM) is a three-dimensional graphic representation that includes all the elevation elements (all objects on that surface).
 When we use the elevation term of a geographic location, we refer to the height referenced to a reference system (geodetic system with a vertical datum).
 The reference system is actually a coordinate system and a set of reference points, used to accurately determine any location on Earth.